 - Skills/Coursework/ work experience (job title or company)

-- Note: Employers are not able to only select an Underrepresented groups organizations filter; this filter must be selected in conjunction with another filter.
+- Note: Employers aren't able to only select an Underrepresented Groups Organizations filter — this filter must be selected in conjunction with another filter.

-When Premium partners use these Segment filters they will not be able to see a list of student names that meet these criteria; however, these students will be able to be messaged, and student association with a particular segment filter may be inferred if the student responds to that employer’s message.
+When Premium partners use these Segment filters, they won't be able to view a list of student names that meet these criteria; however, these students will be able to be messaged, and student association with a particular segment filter may be inferred if the student responds to that employer’s message.

 For more information, refer to How Employers Use Messaging with Students.

-- Education information: School name, school year, graduation date, major, minor, college, GPA*
+- School name, school year, graduation date, major, minor, college, GPA*

 - Work experience details